chad-fisher/guides/source/cli/EXCEL.md

 ---

-# 📊 Mastering Excel: External Resources
+# 📊 Learning Excel: External Resources

 Unlock the full potential of Excel with these curated resources.
 Whether you're a beginner or a seasoned data analyst, these guides, tutorials, and tools are here to help you take your Excel skills to the next level.